MycroftAI/documentation/_pages/msk.md

 [![msk-upload](https://images2.imgbox.com/35/5d/BCVxUxuh_o.gif)](https://asciinema.org/a/Bp1sORVnmVz9wYjZXfempTPoO?speed=1.5)

-If using the msk delivered with the mycroft-core github installation the Python _virtual environment_ needs to be activated.
-From the mycroft-core directory run
+If using the msk delivered with the mycroft-core github installation be sure to use `mycroft-msk` or activate the mycroft-core Python _virtual environment_.
+From the mycroft-core folder

 `$ source .venv/bin/activate`